Find out more here about how to fight charges under Penal Code 22610, which handles the illegal ownership of stun guns, with the Simmrin Law Group.

 - Are not addicted to narcotics

-We can also work to show that you did not have a stun gun if that was the case.
-Perhaps you had a toy that looked like a stun gun.
+We can also work to show that you did not have a stun gun or taser if that was the case.
+Perhaps you had a toy that looked like one of these weapons.
 If the item does not emit an electric charge, you may be able to avoid a conviction under PC 22610.
 Contact us for help today.

 Ask a Lawyer About Fighting Penal Code 22610 Charges Now